Brian0213/PBL_Project_3/project3.md

 ![Postman Get Output](./image/postman-get-output.PNG)

-- Delete an existing task from the list – HTTP DELETE request
+- Delete an existing task from the list – HTTP DELETE request:

 [Postman Delete URL](http://3.144.164.56:5000/api/todos/636d668d01aaa62e45d0ae3a)

 ![Postman Delete Output](./image/post-delete-output.PNG)

-5. **Frontend creation**
+5.**Frontend creation**

 - Since we are done with the functionality we want from our backend and API, it is time to create a user interface for a Web client (browser) to interact with the application via API.
 To start out with the frontend of the To-do app, we will use the create-react-app command to scaffold our app.